Catholic Church in Macau

 The Catholic Church in Macau is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-The history of Catholic church in Macau can traced back to 1576 under the leadership of the Pope.
-Catholic church in Macau was built not only with the purpose of prayers and atonement but also as rally point for Portuguese to gather up and act as a midway for missionaries going to deeper part of China and south east Asia.
-The Catholic church within Macau has played an important role on the spread of Catholicism in Japan, Vietnam and China and other parts of south east Asia.
-The Catholic church in Macau has provided schooling, missionary training and preaching the gospel to the local catholic and non-catholic communities.
+The history of Catholic church in Macau can traced back to 1576.
+The Catholic church in was as rally point for Portuguese entering China and other parts of Asia.
+The Catholic church within Macau thus played an important role on the spread of Catholicism in Japan, Vietnam and China and other parts of south east Asia.

+The Catholic church in Macau has provided schooling, missionary training and preaching the gospel to the local catholic and non-Catholic communities.
 There are around 30,000 Catholics in Macau (around 5% of the total population), which forms a single diocese, the Diocese of Macau.
 The current bishop of Macau is Stephen Lee Bun-sang (since 2016).